Distractive/polkadotcom/README.md

 # Polkadot GitHub ReadMe

-Welcome to the Polkadot website repo!
+Welcome to the Polkadot.com website repo!
 This website serves as a crucial gateway for users, developers, and community members to learn about and engage with Polkadot's technology and vision.
 The site's purpose is to provide accurate, up-to-date information about Polkadot while maintaining the highest standards of performance, accessibility, and user experience.
 This site is run by the [Distractive marketing team](https://www.distractive.xyz/), but we welcome open-source contributions from the community that help us achieve these goals.

 ## Table of Contents
 * [Tech Stack](#tech-stack)